openstack-archive/fuel-docs/pages/pre-install-guide/0090-appendix.rst

 * DNS 10.20.0.1

 .. note:: The Internet and rest of DC access is available through the  Public
-          network (for Openstack Nodes) and Administrative network (Fuel server)
+          network (for OpenStack Nodes) and Administrative network (Fuel server)

 From the server node side, ports with the following VLAN IDs for networks are used: